dagmaraw/flight-delays-cancellations/README.md

 ## Licensing, Authors, Acknowledgements<a name="licensing"></a>

 This project was done as part of Udacity's Data Analyst Nanodegree program.
-Credit to Bureau of Transportation Statistics for the data. output_toggle.tpl was take from [this page] (https://github.com/damianavila/blog/blob/master/posts/hide-the-input-cells-from-your-ipython-slides.ipynb).
+Credit to Bureau of Transportation Statistics for the data. output_toggle.tpl was take from [this page](https://github.com/damianavila/blog/blob/master/posts/hide-the-input-cells-from-your-ipython-slides.ipynb).